-Since the nature of the Raynaud’s, analysis and diagnosis can be moderately met by inquiring the patient a sequence of queries.
-These inquiries are expected to contain an explanation of the signs and symptoms and some overall facts about habits, diet, and hobbies.
+Because of the nature of Raynaud, analysis and diagnosis can be moderately acquired by asking the patient a sequence of questions.
+These questions are expected to contain an explanation of the signs and symptoms and some overall facts about habits, diet and hobbies.

-The subsequent contest is to discriminate among primary and secondary kinds of the ailment.
-For this, the physician can take a sample of patient’s skin from the base of a fingernail to inspect it underneath a compound microscope.
-This technique is termed as capillaroscopy.
-The physician will be observing the inflamed or abnormal capillaries which could be a signal of the secondary illness.
+The subsequent challenge is to discriminate among primary and secondary causes of the ailment.
+For this, the physician can take a sample of the patient’s skin from the base of a fingernail to inspect it underneath a compound microscope.
+This technique is known as capillaroscopy.
+The physician will look for inflamed or abnormal capillaries, which could be a signal of the secondary illness.

-The test of blood might be essential in order to see and examine the antinuclear antibodies and to assess the sedimentation rate of RBC’s.
+A blood test might be essential, in order to see and examine the antinuclear antibodies and to assess the sedimentation rate of RBC’s.
 They both can expose problems related to autoimmune system or connective tissues disorders.